KANUBALAD/OnlineLearnings/NLP_GenAI/NLP_readme.md

 ## Blog Entries

-Jay Alammar notebook on githubs can be accessed [here](https://github.com/jalammar/jalammar.github.io/tree/master/notebooks)
+Jay Alammar notebook on github can be accessed [here](https://github.com/jalammar/jalammar.github.io/tree/master/notebooks)

+Also, we will be using the book of the NLP book by Jay which can be accessed [here](https://github.com/HandsOnLLM/Hands-On-Large-Language-Models/tree/main ).

 | Name of the Blog                                                                 | Author          | Date         | Comments           |